VisualFP/docs/SA/design_concept/content/design/design_iteration_1_haskell_function_notation_inspired.typ

 )<haskell_funcnot_inspired_mapAdd5>

-The handling of type arguments is not yet defined, although a similar solution as for the scratch-inspired design, described in @scratch_inspired_design, could be used.
+The handling of type arguments is not yet defined, although a similar solution as for the scratch-inspired design, described in @scratch-inspired-design, could be used.